-How Can Automation Impact Healthcare’s Administrative Burdens?
+How Can Automation Impact the Prior Authorization Burden?

 Time and resources are precious in any industry, but especially in healthcare, where your efforts can determine the outcomes for patients and their care.
-Yet hospitals and providers are burdened with verifying insurance coverage, often manually, and with approval processes for treatment, procedures, and medication that can take anywhere from one day to two weeks to obtain payer consent.
+Yet hospitals and providers are burdened with verifying insurance coverage, often manually, and with approval processes for treatment, procedures, and medication that can take anywhere from a day to two weeks to obtain payer consent.

 With today’s advancements in technology, hospitals and providers are now readily available to navigate patient access and improve their bottom lines through reduced costs and improved revenue capture.
 Let’s look at three functions that can be positively impacted through advanced AI and automation.